kylelol/KKFloatingActionButton/README.md

 ## License

-MyLibrary is available under the MIT license.
+KKFloatingMaterialButtonDataSource is available under the MIT license.
 See the LICENSE file for more info.